 Dave just finished reading a comprehensive report on a new technique for tracking animals.
 The report was prepared by a biologist in his section and has not been reviewed and released by the section supervisor.
 Dave thought his son, Jerry, who bids on State Fish and Game contracts, might find the report useful and makes a copy for Jerry.

 After he leaves State service, Fred responds to a State request for a proposal.
-He includes in his proposal information on a study the State that did a few years ago.
+He includes in his proposal information on a study the State did a few years ago.
 The study is a public record, but has not been published, and its existence is unknown to other applicants.

 Improper Influence in State Grants, Contracts, Leases or Loans (AS 39.52.150)